I was injured in a hit and run accident with an unknown driver. Can I still file a claim?

 - You must have reasonably tried to identity of the driver that caused the collision or ran you off the road.
 The real measurement is that you were “not negligent” (I know how do you prove that?).
 Realistically this is a very low burden and if you can show that you did what the average person would have done, or you were incapacitated, or you something kept you from being able to identify the at-fault driver, you should be fine.

 The bottom line is that even if you are unable to track down the at-fault driver, you may still be able to receive compensation for your damages if you have a witness to the accident or clear evidence of involvement with another vehicle.
+A Greenville hit-and-run accident attorney can help you collect the evidence needed to build a strong case.

 If you have been injured as a result from a hit and run accident, be sure to contact an experienced Greenville car accident attorney.
 The right attorney can make the difference in your injuries being covered or not, and the attorneys at Hammack Law Firm have over 40 years of experience handling hit and run accidents.
 Call the top rated injury attorneys at Hammack Law Firm today for your free hit-and-run injury consultation!
 864-326-3333